aerkkila/metaanianalyysi/README.md

    - **muunna_shapefile.c** &rarr; köppen1x1maski<area>.nc \
 	   Reads shapefile of köppen classification and outputs netcdf file.
 	   Works also as a general converter from shapefile to netcdf.
+   - **yhteiskosteikko<area>.c** &rarr; yhteiskosteikko<area>.nc \
+	   Reads three wetland classes used in the model and creates a combination of them that that best explains the modelled flux.

 2. **Following codes process data further from part 1**
    - **köppenmaski<area>.py** &rarr; köppenmaski<area>.npy, köppenmaski<area>.txt \